 The passageways can become clogged and the small components can fail to function correctly which can be the reason the blower stops running.

 Old fuel is a big reason why a RedMax carburetor will stop working.
 You may be able to clean or rebuild your carburetor to get it working again.
 You will have to replace the carburetor if this doesn’t work.

 8. Bad Spark Plug

 The spark plug provided the spark required to get it started, however, if the plug is very dirty or damaged, it may have intermittent spark problems that will cause the generator to sputter and die.

 Remove the spark plug and check its condition.
 If the tip is very dark in color, the electrode is worn or the porcelain is broken, you must replace the spark plug with a new one.

 If it appears in good condition, clean it with a wire brush and check the electrode gap and securely attach the spark plug wire.
 A loose wire or incorrect spark plug gap can also cause the generator to quit running.

-9. Faulty Ignition Coil on a RedMax Leaf Blower
+9. Faulty Ignition Coil

 Before checking for a bad ignition coil, make sure your spark plug is in good condition.
 The ignition coil provides voltage to the spark plug so it can start the engine.